DCM-UPB/SFG-spectra-tool/SFG-planar-interface/Readme.md

 ```
 cp -r your_files Trajectory/
 ```
-**Important note: The xyz file should have only water molecules.
+**Important note: The xyz file should contain only water molecules.
 The water molecules should be ordered.
-Check this sample file [planar.xyz](https://github.com/DCM-UPB/SFG-spectrum/blob/master/SFG-planar-interface/Trajectory/planar.xyz).
+For reference please check this sample file [planar.xyz](https://github.com/DCM-UPB/SFG-spectrum/blob/master/SFG-planar-interface/Trajectory/planar.xyz).
 The xyz file should be in this [planar.xyz](https://github.com/DCM-UPB/SFG-spectrum/blob/master/SFG-planar-interface/Trajectory/planar.xyz). format.
 The second line should contain only three strings.**